jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 The regular *babel-plugin-transform-es2015-modules-commonjs* module mangles symbol names in order to implement the ES6 modules feature of exporting bindings rather than references or values.

 However, JavaScript source maps don't currently support mapping symbol names.
-So when debugging using source maps, any imports will not be available under their original name, which is can make for a frustrating experience.
+So when debugging using source maps, any imports will not be available under their original name, which can be a frustrating experience.
 This module ensures that all symbol names are preserved.

 This module adds a `noMangle` option that, when true, prevents variable names from being mangled.